Technology Use Policy #508

 a. to ensure the security and operating performance of UNCSA’s systems and networks.

-b. to protect the integrity of the network and technology systems, to comply with state or federal law, or to investigate suspected abuse or violation of UNCSA policies when such examination is requested by the Chancellor, the Provost, the Vice Chancellor for Business Affairs, General Counsel, or CTO.
+b. to protect the integrity of the network and technology systems, to comply with state or federal law, or to investigate suspected abuse or violation of UNCSA policies when such examination is requested by the Chancellor, the Provost, the Vice Chancellor for Finance and Administration, General Counsel, or CTO.

-8. For information related to UNCSA business, a supervisor or other UNCSA official may have access for any work-related purpose only after permission is granted by the Vice Chancellor for Business Affairs, Provost, or either’s designee.
+8. For information related to UNCSA business, a supervisor or other UNCSA official may have access for any work-related purpose only after permission is granted by the Vice Chancellor for Finance and Administration, Provost, or either’s designee.

 9. All material prepared and utilized for purposes of UNCSA business and posted to or sent over UNCSA computing equipment, systems or networks must correctly identify the sender unless a UNCSA administrator (department head or higher) approves anonymity for a UNCSA business purpose